zkurtz/honor-code/software/python/repos/facelift.md

     - If applicable, set up a branch protection rule to require code reviews before merging.
     - Check the box to automatically delete head branches after merging.
 3. **Clarify your team's coding standards**, including things like style guides, testing requirements, and documentation expectations:
     - If no standards have been adopted yet, consider introducing a brief standards document to start the process of alignment with the rest of your team.
-(But don't get distracted with creating a perfect set of standards or pre-emptively winning total buy-in from the team.)
+(But don't get distracted with creating a perfect set of standards or preemptively winning total buy-in from the team.)
     - If strong standards are already in place, review them carefully to understand how the remainder of this guide may need to be adapted to fit within them.

 ### Burn Down Tech Debt in the Code Base